What is a Pesticide Applicator?

-There were about 38,000 jobs for Pesticide Applicator in 2016 (in the United States).
+In the United States, there were 38,000 jobs for Pesticide Applicator in 2016.
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 3,000 new jobs for Pesticide Applicator by 2026.
-There will be an estimated 5,000 positions for Pesticide Applicator per year.
+The BLS estimates 5,000 yearly job openings in this field.

 The states with the most job growth for Pesticide Applicator are Nevada, Washington, and Tennessee.
 Watch out if you plan on working in Ohio, Illinois, or Alaska.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Pesticide Applicators is somewhere between $23,890 and $56,370.

 Pesticide Applicators who work in Vermont, Hawaii, or Oregon, make the highest salaries.